 Prayer Chaplains are not trained to “minister” to the community at large, but are fully prepared as a lay resource to help meet the pastoral care needs within our own Unity community.

-- Being available for one-on-one prayer with congregants after four worship services each month.
+- Be available for one-on-one prayer with congregants after four worship services each month.

-- Completing two hours each month of proactive “wellness calls” to congregants (inquiring about their well being and inviting them into prayer about anything they wish).
-These calls must be completed on church grounds.
+- Complete one hour each month of proactive “wellness calls” to congregants, asking if there is anything they wish to pray about, and inviting them into prayer.
+(These calls must be completed on church grounds.)